makeplane/docs/src/pages/docker-compose.md

 ## Upgrading from v0.13.2 to v0.14.x

-This is one time activity for users who are upgrading from v0.13.2 to v0.14.0
+This is a one time activity for users who are upgrading from v0.13.2 to v0.14.0

-As there has been significant changes to Self Hosting process, this step mainly covers the data migration from current (v0.13.2) docker volumes from newly created volumes
+As there have been significant changes to Self Hosting process, this step mainly covers the data migration from current (v0.13.2) docker volumes to newly created volumes

 > Before we begin with migration, make sure your v0.14.0 was started and then stopped.
 This is required to know the newly created docker volume names.